-It’s tough to know what truly makes each of these types of shades different.
-People in the blinds and shades industry use these terms interchangeably all the time.
+It’s tough to know what truly differentiates blackout shades from room darkening shades.
+In fact, people in the blinds and shades industry use these terms interchangeably all the time.

 Here’s the difference in a nutshell: